aleshaleksey/fansys23/abilities.md

 ___
 #### Offhand fighting I-IV

-**Description**: Make an addition attack with an offhand weapon with the "light" property as a "secondary" action when you make one or more attacks as a "basic martial manoeuvre: attack" with a one handed weapon as your "main action".
+**Description**: Make one or more addition attacks with an offhand weapon with the "light" property as a "secondary" action when you make one or more attacks as a "basic martial manoeuvre: attack" with a one handed weapon as your "main action".

 **Original state**: A character cannot make an attack with an offhand weapon.
 They can however flail wildly.